Gancheekim/DSP_toolkit/ReadMe.md

 ## Digital Signal Processing Toolkit
-### hosted by DISP Lab (Digital Image and Signal Processing Laboratory)
+hosted by DISP Lab **(Digital Image and Signal Processing Laboratory)**

-after you have git clone the directory, there will be 2 main subdirectories:
+after you have cloned the directory, there will be 2 main subdirectories:
 "/frontend/" and "/backend/", which our frontend work and backend work is separated.

 ## Prerequisite for hosting website in your local machine (for Ubuntu)